leminhyen2/Practical-Japanese-NMT/README.md

 [harikc456 Subtitle Dataset](https://github.com/harikc456/anime-subs-mapping "harikc456 Subtitle Dataset"): contained around 500k subtitles lines from anime.
 Data is in the form of CSV.

+[Otaku Benchmark](https://github.com/leminhyen2/Otaku-Benchmark "Otaku Benchmark"): my own repo to evaluate NMT quality and soon other related domains about manga, video game, anime, etc

+- ### Interesting NMT techniques:

+**Backtranslation**: use your own model or some other models to backtranslate monolingual data from the target language into the source language.
+For example, you have a lot of Bible lines in English, you use your EN-JA model to translate them into Japanese and add those into the training data.
+Although very effective, there is a limit to to the amount of backtranslated data before the model degrades.
+Standard ratio is 1:1 for authentic data and backtranslated data

+**Tagged Backtranslation**: a very effective variant of backtranslation.
+All you need to do is to add a custom token like "{BT}" before the source side data (Japanese if JA-EN).
+For example, {BT} こんにちは.
+According to research, adding tag before backtranslation data can help signal the model that the data is backtranslated so it will only extract the good part from the data.

+**Fine-tuning**: train a big general model with let's say 10 million lines of data from Wikipedia.
+Next, use that model to continue training/fine-tuning with a smaller but specific dataset of your choice (ie. Subtitles).

 - ### **Common Data Preprocessing Steps:**

 The first one is **deduplication**.
 Remove training data with the same content, keep the unique ones.